tayganr/lakehouse/modules/module02b.md

 ## 3. Data flow (Source - dimCustomer)

+In this step, we will add a second **source** transformation that will reference the existing Customer dimension table (Delta Lake) in the curated layer of our data lake.

 1. Within the data flow canvas, click **Add Source** and select **Add source**

     ![ALT](../images/module02b/028.png)